ItsVenomous/Venomous/README.md

 A passionate learner from China

-🔭 I’m currently working on pro-react-admin
+🔭 I’m currently working on Python projects

-🌱 I’m currently learning React,NodeJs, Remix, GraphQL, Prisma, MongoDB, Docker, Qiankun, DevOps
+🌱 I’m currently learning Ruby

 👨‍💻 All of my projects are available at https://github.com/ItVenomous